SATURDAY the EIGHTH -

 The scruffy park opposite Masty now sprouted blossoms of scruffy humanity and its apparatus - banners and merchandise tables, some still under construction, others in place since dawn.
 The air was ripe with clashing aromas and the cacaphony of junk wood being sawed and hammered into makeshift stages and booths as Andy, Marty, Jorge Gamba and Fredrika toted crates of nails, duct tape and flyers from a tired, yellow VW bus towards that platform being slowly established facing the convention center.

 City workers also milled round the plank stage making sullen gestures towards each other, glancing at their watches or talking, texting and twittering, furtively, on devices while stacking up speakers stamped with the numerals of a junior high school audio visual department; it was warm, already... sunny... and a steady stream of Conks still flowed in and out of Masty Hall.
-Some lingered beneath the marquee of the Embassy Theatre next door, long dead since the multiplex had opened in the North End - its chipped, red plastic letters still reading "Dea Z ne," "D ath talk r," and "T e Ma c Chr st an"; a few wandering souls even disappearing, inexplicably, into its depths.
+Some lingered beneath the marquee of the Embassy Theatre next door, long dead since that multiplex had opened in the North End - its chipped, red plastic letters still reading "Dea Z ne," "D ath talk r," and "T e Ma c Chr st an"; a few wandering souls even disappearing, inexplicably, into its depths.
 Others even stopped, a moment, to watch reconstruction of a long-transcended past underway across the street, a decades-gone political Brigadoon... held together, barely, by duct tape.

 "How's that place?"
 Jorge gestured with a hammer.
 "We want to be next to that tree, it'll support our banner."